Table of Contents

 3. Climkit Remote OCPP Server

-When no Climkit Gateway is installed, it is possible to connect a station directly to the Climkit online portal via the remote OCPP server.
+When no Climkit Gateway is installed, it is possible to connect a charging station directly to the Climkit online portal via the remote OCPP server.

 ws://ocpp.climkit.io:9000